laolujr/Cloud-Projects-/README.md

 ```
 It is important to note that each of the scripts were run secureley in my `Setup Server` one after the other

+I then defined Parameters in my `database`  like and `DB name`, `DB Useername`  `DB host`and `DB password` restarted the `Setup Server` which is common practice when you make significant instalations and changes.

+I copied the `Public IPV4` of my `Setup Server` and my website sucessfully opened.